City-of-Helsinki/helfi-hakuvahti/README.md

 Deletes a subscription.
 To delete a subscription, user must know both the id and hash (`hash` field in collection).

+## Health checks

+Hakuvahti includes OpenShift compatible endpoints for health check:

+`/healthz` Returns 200 OK and confirms Hakuvahti server is running.

+`/readiness` Returns 200 OK and confirms Hakuvahti server is running and MongoDB connection is working.

 ## Command line / cron actions

 ### Initialize MongoDB collections